Homo: List of lineages

 The species status of H. rudolfensis, H. ergaster, H. georgicus, H. antecessor, H. cepranensis, H. rhodesiensis, H. neanderthalensis, Denisova hominin, and H. floresiensis remain under debate.
 H. heidelbergensis and H. neanderthalensis are closely related to each other and have been considered to be subspecies of H. sapiens.

 There has historically been a trend to postulate new human species based on as little as an individual fossil.
 A "minimalist" approach to human taxonomy recognizes at most three species, H. habilis (2.1–1.5 Mya, membership in Homo questionable), H. erectus (1.8–0.1 Mya, including the majority of the age of the genus, and the majority of archaic varieties as subspecies, including H. heidelbergensis as a late or transitional variety) and Homo sapiens (300 kya to present, including H. neanderthalensis and other varieties as subspecies).
-"Species" does in this context not necessarily mean that hybridization and introgression were impossible at the time.
-However, it is often used as a convenient term, but it should be taken to mean to be a generic lineage at best, and clusters at worst.
-In general definitions and methodology of "species" delineation criteria are not generally agreed upon in anthropology or paleontology.
-Indeed, mammals can typically interbreed for 2 to 3 million years or longer, so all contemporary "species" in the genus Homo would potentially have been able to interbreed at the time, and introgression from beyond the genus Homo can not a priori be ruled out.
+Consistent definitions and methodology of species delineation are not generally agreed upon in anthropology or paleontology.
+Indeed, speciating populations of mammals can typically interbreed for several million years after they begin to genetically diverge, so all contemporary "species" in the genus Homo would potentially have been able to interbreed at the time, and introgression from beyond the genus Homo can not a priori be ruled out.
 It has been suggested that H. naledi may have been a hybrid with a late surviving Australipith (taken to mean beyond Homo, ed.), despite the fact that these lineages generally are regarded as long extinct.
 As discussed above, many introgressions have occurred between lineages, with evidence of introgression after separation of 1.5 million years.